-Net gains related to sales of residential mortgage loans, recorded as a component of mortgage banking income were \$2.4 million and \$1.1 million for the three months ended June 30, 2020, and June 30, 2019, respectively, and \$5.6 million and \$1.6 million for the six months ended June 30, 2020, and June 30, 2019, respectively.
+Net gains related to sales of residential mortgage loans, recorded as a component of mortgage banking income were \$3.4 million and \$2.5 million for the three months ended September 30, 2020, and September 30, 2019, respectively, and \$9.0 million and \$4.1 million for the nine months ended September 30, 2020, and September 30, 2019, respectively.

-The Company elected to exclude accrued interest receivable from the amortized cost basis of loans disclosed throughout this footnote.
-As of June 30, 2020, and December 31, 2019, accrued interest receivable for loans totaled \$36.1 million and \$30.7 million, respectively, and is included in the "accrued interest receivable" line item on the Company's consolidated statements of condition.
+The Company elected to exclude AIR from the amortized cost basis of loans disclosed throughout this footnote.
+As of September 30, 2020, and December 31, 2019, accrued interest receivable for loans totaled \$42.7 million and \$30.7 million, respectively, and is included in the "accrued interest receivable" line item on the Company's consolidated statements of condition.

-As previously mentioned in Note 1 Summary of Significant Accounting Policies, the CARES Act established the PPP, administered directly by the U.S. SBA.
-The PPP provides loans to small businesses who were affected by economic conditions as a result of COVID-19 to provide cash-flow assistance to employers who maintain their payroll (including healthcare and certain related expenses), mortgage interest, rent, leases, utilities and interest on existing debt during the COVID-19 emergency.
-As of June 30, 2020, the Company had 4,482 PPP loans outstanding, with an outstanding principal balance of \$543.3 million.
-The PPP loans are fully guaranteed by the SBA and may be eligible for forgiveness by the SBA to the extent that the proceeds are used to cover eligible payroll costs, interest costs, rent, and utility costs over a period of up to 24 weeks after the loan is made as long as certain conditions are met regarding employee retention and compensation levels.
+As previously mentioned in Note 1 Summary of Significant Accounting Policies, the CARES Act established the PPP, administered directly by the SBA.
+The PPP provides loans of up to \$10 million to small businesses who were affected by economic conditions as a result of COVID-19 to provide cash-flow assistance to employers who maintain their payroll (including healthcare and certain related expenses), mortgage interest, rent, leases, utilities and interest on existing debt during the COVID-19 emergency.
+PPP loans carry an interest rate of one percent, and a maturity of two or five years.
+These loans are fully guaranteed by the SBA and may be eligible for forgiveness by the SBA to the extent that the proceeds are used to cover eligible payroll costs, interest costs, rent, and utility costs over a period of up to 24 weeks after the loan is made as long as certain conditions are met regarding employee retention and compensation levels.
 PPP loans deemed eligible for forgiveness by the SBA will be repaid by the SBA to the Company.
+The SBA pays the Company fees for processing PPP loans in the following amounts: (1) five percent for loans of not more than \$350,000; (2) three percent for loans of more than \$350,000 and less than \$2,000,000; and (3) one percent for loans of at least \$2,000,000.
+These processing fees are accounted for as loan origination fees and recognized over the contractual loan term as a yield adjustment on the loans.
 PPP loans are included in the Commercial and Industrial loan class.
+As of September 30, 2020, the Company had 4,504 PPP loans outstanding, with an outstanding principal balance of \$544.5 million.